 What you’ll need

-- A tripod.
+- A good tripod.
 There’s just no way around it, a good solid tripod will give you the stability you’ll need to for shooting the long exposure shots necessary to capture good firework photos.
+I used the Induro AT-213 with the Manfrotto 498Rc2 Head

 Got it all?
 Wonderful, let’s get working.